thomas-mindruptive/pure-svelte/README-Supplier-Browser.md

 1.  **Step 1: Initial, Generic Confirmation (Intent)**
     -   **Trigger**: The user clicks a "Delete" button.
     -   **Action**: The generic `DataGrid` component displays a first, simple confirmation dialog (`"Are you sure you want to delete this item?"`).
-Or, if callback property "deleteStrategy.confirm" is defined, it is called. => Customize the confirmation.
+This can be customized via the `deleteStrategy.confirm` property.
     -   **Purpose**: To confirm the user's basic *intent* to delete, preventing accidental clicks.

 2.  **Step 2: The Optimistic API Call**